wormhole-foundation/wormhole-connect/wormhole-connect-loader/README.md

 ## Integrate with script/link tags

-> IMPORTANT!
-For the best performance and functionality, you should provide your own custom rpc endpoints for each supported network.
+> We recommend that you configure your own custom RPC endpoints for each used network for the best performance.
+The default public RPCs may be throttled or rate limited.

 > Osmosis support is in beta, reach out to a Wormhole contributor for early access.

 ### 1. (Optional) Create a JSON config with customized values: